 Beaches Offer a Variety of Things to Do in Half Moon Bay

-When you are thinking about what to do in Half Moon Bay, the first thought is to the beaches.
-There are so many things to do when you check out one of the area's beaches.
-In fact, HMBC has beaches for all seasons and all beach-goer interests.
-Sandy beaches, bluffs, headlands, and wildlife preserves dot the shoreline attracting everything from surfers to seals.
+When thinking about what to do in Half Moon Bay, the first thought is the beaches.
+When you check out one of the area’s beaches, there are so many things to do.
+HMBC has beaches for all seasons and all beach-goer interests.
+Sandy beaches, bluffs, headlands, and wildlife preserves dot the shoreline, attracting everything from surfers to seals.

 Sunbathe, Surf, Fish, Picnic

 Of course, many people come to Half Moon Bay to surf.
-There are some great day beaches that welcome those who want to surf, fish from the shores, or sunbathe and picnic.
+Some great day beaches welcome those who want to surf, fish from the shores, sunbathe, and picnic.
 One must-see is the 4-mile-long Half Moon Bay State Beach.
 The California State Park covers 181 acres.
 It includes Dunes, Francis, Roosevelt, and Venice Beaches.
 Half Moon State Beach joined the state park system in 1956.

 Build Driftwood Sculptures and Observe Snowy Plovers